Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 DICOM images are identified by the extension '.dcm'.
 A DICOM file consists of 'Header' and 'Dataset'.

-The header contains information on the encapsulated Data Set and is generally composed of a File Preamble, a DICOM prefix, and the File Meta Elements.
+The header contains information on the encapsulated Dataset and is generally composed of a File Preamble, a DICOM prefix, and the File Meta Elements.
 The function 'dicominfo' reads in metadata of a DICOM file.

 !!!!
 Insert Code here !!!!